State Guide

 Prepayment penalty rules

-Most owner-occupied conventional loans in South Carolina do not include prepayment penalties, but certain non-QM and investment products can.
-Confirm your note and servicing disclosures before large principal-only payments.
+Most owner-occupied South Carolina conventional loans do not include prepayment penalties, though specialty products can.
+Confirm note and servicer rules before automated principal-only payments.

 Refinancing considerations